 Options for Academic (A) and Practical (P) Requirements

-Note: To be authorised or licensed as a Community Chaplain, you are only required to complete 40 hours of Academic and 40 hours of practical training.
+Note: To be authorised as a Community Chaplain, you are only required to complete 40 hours of Academic and 40 hours of practical training.

 Moore College - PTC (Preliminary Theological Certificate) A